nomelif/Audionodes/README.md

 ## Installation

 For now Audionodes doesn't come with the required libraries.
-You need to install `SDL 2` and `FluidSynth` for it to work.
+You need to install `SDL 2` (for audio output, and possibly input in the future) and `FluidSynth` (for MIDI input, and possibly SoundFont support in the future) for it to work.
 We currently support Linux and macOS.

 ### I am running Linux